onefoursix/cm-api-flume-example/README.md

 - cluster_name
 - hdfs_service_name

-Execute the create-flume-service.py script passing it the name of the Flume-NG Service you want to create.
+Execute the create-flume-service.py script passing it the name of the Flume Service you want to create.
 For example:

-    ./create-flume-service.py Flume-NG-Service
+    ./create-flume-service.py Flume-Service

-At this point a Flume-NG Service has been created but still needs to have Agents created and associated with it.
+At this point a Flume Service has been created but still needs to have Agents created and associated with it.

 ####Add an Agent